Transform Your SDR Team with AI Augmentation

 Rob serves as Chief Revenue Officer at Readymode, a leading predictive dialing software company recognized as one of Canada's fastest-growing companies in 2023.
 His track record includes scaling SOTI to $100M in revenue within three years and doubling revenue at Auvik, which secured $325 million in funding under his leadership.
 With extensive experience at companies like TELUS, Salesforce, and Avaya, Rob has consistently driven exceptional revenue growth through innovative approaches to sales transformation and team development.

-Yet despite the hype, most companies remain stuck in analysis paralysis.
+Most companies are still stuck in the planning phase, waiting for the perfect moment that will never come.
 Rob's journey began with the same fear many revenue leaders face: "I was way behind."
 But his discovery at Dreamforce revealed a surprising truth: while everyone was talking about AI, almost no one was actually implementing it effectively.

 1. Focus AI on one problem